How to BEAT school holiday travel price hikes

 - The 'book the wrong date' trick.
 Easyjet's 'Flexifares' let you switch dates by a few weeks without paying anything extra.
 So you can bag cheap term-time flights, then swap for your chosen school holiday dates.

 Unfortunately, since we first told you about this loophole in 2014, Easyjet seems to have made it harder to exploit.
-However, we still managed to find a one-way Nice-Gatwick flight that was £246 on 1 September, but could be had for £170 by booking a Flexifare for 5 September and switching it.
+However, when we checked in May we still managed to find a one-way Nice-Gatwick flight that was £246 on 1 September, but could be had for £170 by booking a Flexifare for 5 September and switching it.

 This isn't 100% straightforward though, so follow our Easyjet Flexifare trick step-by-step help.
 Plus, see more tips on locating the cheapest flights in Cheap Flights.